rjudy1/Code-Golf/AdventOfCode2024/README.md

 2. filter reports of increasing/decreasing in bounds, brute force :<
 3. look for regex patterns matching "mul\(\d+,\d+\)", "do\(\)", "don't\(\)" and process (did i build a giant state machine that solved both parts before just using the regex library in the refactor? maybe)
 4. find patterns in word search (kinda boring scan of grid)
+5. given instructions and ordering, build DAG with predecessors, validate and fix order
+6.